table ← ##.cmpx exprs ⍝ Approx expression timings.

 for 1, 2, 4, 8, 16, ··· iterations.
 The iteration count is doubled until the

-nett execution time for each expression.
+execution time in seconds for each expression.

-Cmpx returns a character matrix representing a 5-column table:
+By default, [cmpx] returns a character matrix representing a 5-column table:

 cmpx'⎕io⊃⎕a' '⎕a[⎕io]' '⍬⍴⎕a' '1↑⎕a' ⍝ CoMPare eXpressions.